Eadgyth/Programming-Editor/docs/Help.md

 <ul>
 <li><b>Compile and Run: </b>To run a Java program, first compile the source file(s) by selecting 'Save and compile'.
 If the compilation was successful the Java program can be started by selecting 'Run'.
 </li>
 <li><b>Modular program: </b>A Java program can be run on the module path (for Java 9 or higher).
 To activate "module mode", specify the name of the (main) module in the "Source" tab of the project settings.
 Leaving the module name blank will use the classpath.
 The editor can handle the following simple program structures: A <code>module-info.java</code> file is saved directly in the source directory (for single-module mode), or <code>module-info.java</code> files are stored in direct subdirectories of the source directory (for multi-module mode).
-In the latter case, the specified main module name must exactly match the name of the module's subdirectory.</li>
+In the latter case, the specified main module name must exactly match the name of the module's subdirectory.
 </li>
 <li><b>Output directory: </b>A destination directory name for compiled class files can be specified in the 'Compile/build' tab in the project settings (like 'bin', or, for single-module mode also 'bin/my.module').
 This directory is created in the project directory on compilation.
 Unlike other non-empty folders, this directory can be deleted in the editor's Project Explorer to allow recompilation from scratch.
 </li>